mikeroyal/HTML-CSS-Guide/README.md

   HMTL/CSS Guide
 </h1>

-#### A guide covering HMTL/CSS programming languages including the applications and tools that will make you a better and more efficient HMTL/CSS developer.
+#### A guide covering the HMTL/CSS languages including the applications and tools that will make you a better and more efficient HMTL/CSS developer.

 ## Resources